1wunderkind/loopgpt-backend/LOOPGPT_ECOSYSTEM_EVALUATION.md

 - Sentiment Layer: Full feedback and analytics infrastructure
 - Contextual Excellence: Industry-first vague query handling

-These features position LoopGPT as the **most advanced AI food assistant** in the market, with unique capabilities that no competitor has.
+These features position LooptOS as the **most advanced AI food assistant** in the market, with unique capabilities that no competitor has.

 **Recommendation**: **Proceed to beta launch** with confidence.
 The system is